 The EAS accepts the service record for the initial consultation and meets with the customer to complete the consultation and consultation report.

 VR Teacher (VRT): A basic consultation report can be substituted for an initial consultation for an AT evaluation when delegated by the EAS.
-The EAS contacts the VRT assigned to the VR Counselor's region to discuss the needs of the customer and create a service record.
+The EAS contacts the VRT assigned to the VR Counselor's VR Workforce Area to discuss the needs of the customer and create a service record.
 The VRT provides basic consultations for blind or visually impaired customers who are job-seeking and not pursuing postsecondary education.

 A basic consultation identifies suitable AT product categories based on the customer's disabilities, functional capacity, and employment/educational goals.